 The continental climate in this region makes it easier for grapes to grow and ripen.

 Did you know the beverage cognac is actually made from wine?
 Cognac, where cognac is from is actually a major wine-producing region!

 Cognac, like many inventions, was discovered by accident in the 16th century.
 Wine being exported while travelling down the River Charente was damaged by rain and moisture.
 In an attempt to salvage some of their cargo, the shippers turned it into a sort of brandy.
 The word brandy comes from the Dutch word “brandewijn” or “burnt wine”.
 It clearly caught on and eventually became the primary production of the Cognac region.
 Like Champagne, Cognac has dibs on the label cognac so all other burnt wine is called brandy.

 I hope you enjoyed this article in my series about wine regions of the world – France.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll explore Spain.